josegerstner/laravel/README.md

 - /*vendor* : folder that you don't touch.
 Here is the framework source.

 - /*resources*/*views* : build your pages here.
 Extension views
-You can have a folder named layouts and build your pages with style.
+You can have a folder named layouts and build your pages with style and class.

 - /*routes* : build your links in **web.php**.